Emerson147/Emerson147/README.md

 **Talking about Personal Stuffs:**

+- 💻 I'm looking to collaborate on the university Continental;
 - 🌱 I’m currently learning Java and Spring Boot;
 - 🤔 My interests are with Natural Language Processing/Understanding, Computer vision, Reinforcement Learning, etc..;
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering;